wwarthen/RomWBW/Source/Doc/Applications.md

 returned, you are likely to have serious problems.
 In this case, be sure to use `ASSIGN` prior to loading the RSX or after it is unloaded.

+When `ASSIGN` assigns a drive letter to an area on disk (slice), it does **not** initialize this area.
+If it was previously initialized, it will be ready to use with whatever data was previously stored there.
+If it has not been previously initialized, you should use `CLRDIR` to initialize it before attempting to use it.

 #### Etymology

 The `ASSIGN` command is an original product and the source code is